IoTeX Delegate Documentation

 Gravity Chain Binding

 This documentation only applies if you are syncing your node from a block height 1 or anyway prior to Mainnet 1.0 height (5157001).
-You can ignore this if you are syncing your node starting from an official snapshot.
+You can ignore this if you are syncing your node starting from an .

 Before the final release of IoTeX 1.0, the blockchain relied on the delegate election result fetched from the IoTeX staking contract deployed on Ethereum.
 As a consequence, if you intend to sync your node from the very first block, you will need to provide a list of Ethereum JSON-RPC endpoints for the node to consume the relevant data from Ethereum.